Shohei Ohtani honored with postage stamps

 Baseball superstar Shohei Ohtani's hometown in Japan is honoring him with a stamp and postcard collection.

-Shohei Ohtani honored with postage stamps originally appeared on NBC Sports Boston
+Shohei Ohtani honored with postage stamps originally appeared on NBC Sports Bay Area

 Baseball superstar Shohei Ohtani's hometown in Japan is honoring him with a stamp and postcard collection.

-Shohei Ohtani honored with postage stamps originally appeared on NBC Sports Boston
+Shohei Ohtani honored with postage stamps originally appeared on NBC Sports Bay Area

 Who are the top players available this winter, and what will it take to get them?
 Here's our rundown of the 2023-24 free-agent class.